-&lt;sup>17 Coronial brief page 423.
+&lt;sup>14 Coronial brief page 423.

-&lt;sup>18 Exhibit D, statement of Michelle Smith dated 22 September 2017 coronial brief page 806.
+&lt;sup>15 Exhibit D, statement of Michelle Smith dated 22 September 2017 coronial brief page 806.
 See also IGEM's Final Report at coronial brief page 423.

-&lt;sup>19 Coronial brief page 423.
+&lt;sup>16 Coronial brief page 423.
 The thunderstorm front comprised several small cells and although the storm front produced severe wind gusts, they swept through quickly.
 The BOM evidence provided to IGEM stated that there was nothing particularly remarkable about this storm.

-&lt;sup>20 Exhibit D, statement of Michelle Smith dated 22 September 2017 coronial brief page 805.
+&lt;sup>17 Exhibit D, statement of Michelle Smith dated 22 September 2017 coronial brief page 805.

-- 14. The twelve hour period from 6.00pm on 21 November to 6.00am on 22 November 2016 saw the single greatest volume of calls for ambulance assistance received by ESTA in its history.
-A total of 2,332 calls were received during this period, with demand peaking in the half hour period between 6.45pm and 7.15pm when 397 calls for ambulance assistance were received. - 15.
+- total of 2,332 calls were received during this period, with demand peaking in the half hour period between 6.45pm and 7.15pm when 397 calls for ambulance assistance were received. - 15.
 Between 7.00pm and 7.15pm, the number of calls for ambulance assistance grew to almost 700% of the forecast call volumes.
 By 8.00pm, ESTA would have needed six times the forecasted ambulance call-takers to meet the demand.
 The number of received calls did not reduce to previously forecast or "normal" levels until after 6.00am on 22 November 2016. - 16.
 By about 6.30pm, the ambulance fleet in the West region had been depleted and dispatchers had no available ambulance units to dispatch to incoming calls.
 The number of "events" pending dispatch consequently increased.
 The events pending list grew so large that it was not able to fit into one Computer Aided Dispatch (CAD) screen.
 An ESTA employee with seven years' experience described this as the first time this had been seen. - 17.
 The peak in demand for ambulances occurred between 7.00pm and 7.15pm, when ESTA call-takers answered 201 emergency ambulance calls.
 By 7.30pm, there were 140 Code 1 events awaiting dispatch.
 By 8.00pm, there were in excess of 150 ambulance events awaiting dispatch, almost 100 of which were Code 1 events. - 18.
 Senior ESTA and AV personnel communicated about how both agencies could best manage the increased demand on AV's resources.
-A number of strategies were subsequently put in place, including:
+A number of strategies were subsequently put in place, including: - (a) cancelling all dispatches for non-emergency ambulance events;

-&lt;sup>22 Exhibit D, statement of Michelle Smith dated 22 September 2017 coronial brief page 807.
+&lt;sup>19 Exhibit D, statement of Michelle Smith dated 22 September 2017 coronial brief page 807.
 I am informed that the volume of requests for ambulance assistance received between 6.15pm and 8.15pm (1,329 calls) was comparable with the number of calls for ambulance assistance the ESTA would receive over a 12 hour period on a standard New Year's Eve.
 I also note that these figures represent the volume of calls for ambulance only, and that calls for police, fire and VicSES assistance continued unabated.
 Transcript page 243.

-&lt;sup>23 Exhibit D, statement of Michelle Smith dated 22 September 2017 coronial brief page 807 and transcript page 187.
+&lt;sup>20 Exhibit D, statement of Michelle Smith dated 22 September 2017 coronial brief page 807 and transcript page 187.

-&lt;sup>24 Exhibit D, statement of Michelle Smith dated 22 September 2017 coronial brief page 814.
+&lt;sup>21 Exhibit D, statement of Michelle Smith dated 22 September 2017 coronial brief page 814.
 This employee's experience included working during the Black Saturday Bushfires in February 2009.

-&lt;sup>25 Coronial brief page 424.
+&lt;sup>22 Coronial brief page 424.
 The longest call answer delay to '000' relating to a request for an ambulance occurred at 6.49pm, when it was reported that the caller waited four minutes and 36 seconds from when they dialled '000' until an ESTA call-taker answered.
 ESTA's ambulance call answer speed performance target time is to answer 90% of all calls recorded over a calendar month within five seconds.
 According to evidence provided at inquest ESTA regularly meets this target.
 Transcript page 354.